 The goal of the GEAR CRP (Collaborative Research Program) is to encourage faculty researchers at the three South Carolina comprehensive research universities (CRUs), Clemson University, the Medical University of South Carolina, and the University of South Carolina; and predominately undergraduate institutions (PUIs) to build collaborative CRU/PUI academic research teams that will compete effectively for research funding.
 GEAR CRP grants will be awarded to build and enhance the network of scientists in the state that will conduct research related to the National Science Foundation (NSF) Research Infrastructure Improvement (RII) Track 1-Award entitled, Materials Assembly and Design Excellence in South Carolina (MADE in SC).
 The vision of the MADE in SC initiative is to discover and establish new and sustainable approaches for the design and assembly of hierarchical materials at multiple relevant length scales that service South Carolina’s STEM research, education, and workforce needs and invigorate economic development.
-The focus of this initiative is to discover and develop new intelligently designed optical and magnetic materials, stimuli-responsive polymeric materials, and interactive biomaterials.
+The focus of this initiative is to discover and develop new intelligently designed optical, electrochemical and magnetic materials, stimuli-responsive polymeric materials, and interactive biomaterials.

 MADE in SC Research Priorities

 Proposals must respond to one of the following specific research thrusts.
 Highest preference is for proposals that integrate modeling and/or simulations with experimental research.
-Proposals must address one or more of the activities listed in the Attachment titled, “List of Research Activities by Research Cluster.”
+Proposals must address one or more of the activities listed in the Attachment titled, “List of Strategic Research Activities.”
 The four research clusters of MADE in SC are: